JacobEFO/DTU_ELE_AltiumLibrary/CONTRIBUTING.md

 For courtyards the following rules apply:
 1. By default courtyard follows the nominal board densities
+	* Least courtyard excess = 0.1 mm (Level-C high density) (Least, L)
-	* Courtyard excess = 0.25 mm (Level-B nominal density)
+	* Nominal courtyard excess = 0.25 mm (Level-B nominal density) (Nominal, N)
+	* Most courtyard excess = 0.5 mm (Level-A low density) (Most, M)
-	* Measure courtyard excess from mechanical or electrical limiting factor (can be either pads or 3d model outline)
+	* Measure courtyard excess from mechanical or electrical limiting factor (can be either pads or 3d model outline) to center of courtyard lines
 2. Courtyard linewidth = 0.05 mm
 3. The courtyard layer must contain a crosshair at a component's center of gravity
 	* For complex components crosshair can be placed at component origin
 	* Linewidth = 0.05 mm
 	* Length = 0.05 mm
 4. Bottom layer can contain courtyard as well, if the component requires so.
-The sames rules apply as for the top layer, although crosshair can be left out
+The sames rules apply as for the top layer.

 ##### Mechanical 6/7 - 3d model and component outline
-All components (except for complex components like transformers and inductors) must contain a suitable 3d model.
+All components must contain a suitable 3d model.
 This allows the designer to make a mechanical verification of the PCB.

 The following layers cover 3d models and component outlines:
 * Mechanical 6 = Top 3d body